-One day, I heard we’d soon be able to offer RU-486 and I was thrilled.
-Offering a pill to women to facilitate an abortion at home would allow me a chance to silence that annoying rap on my conscience.
+One day, I heard we’d soon be able to offer RU46 and I was thrilled.
+Offering women a pill to facilitate an abortion at home would allow me a chance to silence that annoying rap on my conscience.

-The years that I offered RU-486 were piling up, which meant the number of abortions were, too.
+The years that I offered RU46 were piling up, which meant the number of abortions was too.
 When I stopped to tally the abortions that I was responsible for, the number was staggering.
 It was thousands upon thousands.
 I looked away, but knew I was going to have to deal with it one day.

 One afternoon, after a misunderstanding at the office, I was fired.
 What would I do for a living now?

-With my heart dragging, I went to church to seek absolution; I had to rid myself of feeling like I was always outrunning a large wave of guilt.
-If I allowed it, it would take me down and drag me under, and I wasn’t sure I would ever get back.
+With my heart dragging I went to church to seek absolution; to rid myself of feeling like I was always outrunning a large wave of guilt.
+If I let it, it would take me down and drag me under, and I wasn’t sure I would ever get back.

-I was glad to be at church even though I was carrying my terrible secret—one I was willing to die with, that I worked in the abortion industry.
-It was a heavy burden.
+I was glad to be at church even though carrying my terrible secret—one I was willing to die with—was harder than I imagined.
 It forced me away from groups and to seek healing on my own.
-I read my Bible but felt distant from it.
+And so I read my Bible but felt distant from it.
 I tried to sink the scriptures deep enough to let me out from under the guilt—but it wasn’t working.
 God, why can’t your words reach me?

 One day, a lady from my church alerted me to a job at a pregnancy center.
 I jumped for joy.
 I had to get it.
 If I was able to bring babies into the world, it could reverse my former life.
 It was my only hope.